 combination of estimated impact energy with probability of a strike on

-Earth) as a threat index for potential Earth impactors.
+Earth) to provide a threat index for potential Earth impactors.

 - First, we must identify threatening "Near Earth Objects"

 (NEO's).
 A number of ground-based and space-based surveys,